codeguy/php-the-right-way/_posts/02-01-01-Code-Style-Guide.md

 You can use [PHP_CodeSniffer][phpcs] to check code against any one of these recommendations, and plugins for text editors like [Sublime Text 2][st-cs] to be given real time feedback.

-You can fix the code layout automatically by using one of the two following tools.
-One is the [PHP Coding Standards Fixer][phpcsfixer] which has a very well tested codebase.
+You can fix the code layout automatically by using one of the following tools:

+- One is the [PHP Coding Standards Fixer][phpcsfixer] which has a very well tested codebase.
-Another option is [php.tools][phptools], which is made popular by the [sublime-phpfmt][sublime-phpfmt] editor plugin.
+- Another option is [php.tools][phptools], which is made popular by the [sublime-phpfmt][sublime-phpfmt] editor plugin.
 While being newer, it makes great improvements in performance, meaning real-time editor fixing is more fluid.
+- Also, the [PHP Code Beautifier and Fixer][phpcbf] tool which is included with PHP_CodeSniffer can be used to adjust your code accordingly.

 And you can run phpcs manually from shell: